How to Fix Docker Container Not Starting: Common Issues and Solutions

 Port Conflicts

-If your container needs to bind to a host port that is already in use, Docker will refuse to start the container and display an error like Bind for 0.0.0.0:8080 failed: port is already allocated.
+When your container tries to bind to a host port that's already taken, Docker refuses to start with Bind for 0.0.0.0:8080 failed: port is already allocated.

 How to fix it: